René Blattmann: Political career

 In 1993 Blattmann entered politics with the Revolutionary Nationalist Movement (MNR), serving as the Minister of Justice.
 He introduced several reforms with regard to human rights.
 In the presidential elections of 2002, he was the presidential candidate for the Movimiento Ciudadano para el Cambio (MCC).
 He campaigned for introducing the mechanism of the referendum inspired by the Swiss democracy in Bolivian politics, but was not elected.

 Juridical career

 Judge Blattmann was elected to the ICC from the Latin American and Caribbean group of states as a member of List B, the list of judges whose experience is in the field of human rights law and international law.
 He was elected for a six-year term in 2003, and although that term expired in 2009 he remained in office for the duration of the trial of Thomas Lubanga.
 He was assigned to the court's trial division and sat as a member of Trial Chamber I. Blattman's term ended in 2012.

 Personal life

 René is the grandson of Karl Blattmann, a Swiss immigrant to Cachuela Esperanza, Bolivia.
 He is married to Marianne Schassner and has three children.
-He does not have a Swiss passport.
+He holds dual citizenship of Bolivia and Switzerland.